top of page

 • Allows mature minors, capable of consenting to medical treatment, to access routine and safe preventative medical procedures, such as vaccination

-2. DATA COLLECTION FOR IMPROVED PUBLIC HEALTH:
+2. IMPROVE PUBLIC HEALTH:

 • Supports the families of immunocompromised children in selecting the safest programs for their kids